springbird123/Flight_review_api/README.md

 ## R8	Describe your projects models in terms of the relationships they have with each other

 - User: Represents a user of the application.
+It contains an id, username, email, and password associated with a given user.The User model also has an admin flag which determines whether the user has administrative privileges.
+A user can create, update, and delete their own reviews.
 Each user can have multiple reviews associated with them.
-A user can create, update, and delete their own reviews.
-The User model also has an admin flag which determines whether the user has administrative privileges.

 - Review: Represents a review left by a user for a particular flight.
 Each review is associated with one user and one flight.
 A review can be created, updated, and deleted by the user who left the review, or an admin.